fnivek/srp_md/README.md

 This is a repo for semantic robot programing with multiple goal demonstrations.

 ## Software Design
+Design principles:
+* Modularity - so that I can publish code pieces

 Major components:
 * Perception
 * Planning